 - two hours once a month or quarterly 1/2 or full-day retreat format per preference of the group – spring session resumes in April 2018

 - gatherings are held at the Spiral Way office, a fully accessible space, near to public transportation: 3036 Regent Street in South Berkeley

-- fee is $50 per session (scholarships available for those with limited economic resources)
+- fee per session/retreat is based upon format of gatherings (scholarships available for those with limited economic resources)

 - an inquiry conversation is required for all new members with the group’s spiritual director, Rev. Joellynn Monahan, prior to joining or trying out the group